Hohrizontal 51 soundboard – the shelf that’s a speaker

 The Hohrizontal 51 is available in a choice of 6 high-gloss lacquer colours – red, white, anthracite, cobalt, mallow, black, walnut.
 Overseas it is priced from 178 Euros.

-Hohrizontal 51 speaker shelf colours audio
+Hohrizontal 51 speaker shelf - colour range

 Hohrizontal 51 specifications